Erocr/EconomicBubble/README.md

 - Shown capital: The amount of money your investors and the general public think your company has
 - Public doubt: Represents the amount of skepticism surrounding your company amongst the public
 - Investor doubt: Represents the amount of skepticism surrounding your company amongst the investors
+- The prices of the products you're selling

 You lose the game if:
 - Public doubt reaches 100%